chopstickxs/Csxs-Wal/README.md

 # Fly-Command
-A spigot 1.12 fly command
+A spigot 1.12 welcome and leave plugin